 Instructions

-- In a large pot, heat 2 tablespoons of olive oil over medium heat.
-Add the diced onion, carrots, and celery.
-Cook for 8-10 minutes, stirring occasionally, until the vegetables are soft and the onion is translucent.
+- Heat the oil in a large pot over medium heat.
+Add the onion, carrots, and celery.
+Cook for 5 to 6 minutes, stirring occasionally, until softened.

 Notes